kubaTp/Web-Ocr/README.md

 ### INFO

-FILE 'text-long.png' and 'text.png' are sample files to test ocr
+File 'text-long.png' and 'text.png' are sample files to test ocr

 ### CLIENT